stuntrally/stuntrally3/docs/status.md

 ### Lastly

 Lastly it is a black hole, meaning it consumes all my time.
 An awesome black hole to be in, but a life/time sucking one for sure.
-Instead, now I can and did developed few other [projects](https://cryham.org/projects/), can have time for keyboards and electronics too.
+Instead, now I can and did develop few other [projects](https://cryham.org/projects/), I have time for keyboards and electronics too.
-Lastly there are also IRL things to take care.
+Lastly there are also few IRL things I need to take care of.
+Those got neglected during all my 8 years of SR developing.
 I'm not saying I don't like developing SR3, it's just that I'd like to do many other projects instead and learn more.
 If I do all, and got time left, I could get back.
+Still, quite unlikely.

 So I have been recently developing [CaveExpress](https://cryham.org/portfolio/2025-caveexpress-fork/), and also made my own fork of [Mars ridiculous shooter](https://cryham.org/portfolio/2025-mars-fork/),
 having fun in 2D instead of 3D.
 Frankly I learned more doing this than I would in SR3 now.